An in-depth look at the ViacomCBS Inc. (VIAC) stock

 ViacomCBS Inc. (NASDAQ:VIAC) trade information

-Sporting 0.88% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 19 when the VIAC stock price touched $28.17- or saw a rise of 3.64%.
-Year-to-date, ViacomCBS Inc. shares have moved -35.32%, while the 5-day performance has seen it change -1.11%.
-Over the past 30 days, the shares of ViacomCBS Inc. (NASDAQ:VIAC) have changed -10%.
-Short interest in the company has seen 105.19 Million shares shorted with days to cover at 11.3.
+Despite being -1.36% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 23 when the VIAC stock price touched $29.50- or saw a rise of 3.69%.
+Year-to-date, ViacomCBS Inc. shares have moved -32.31%, while the 5-day performance has seen it change 3.46%.
+Over the past 30 days, the shares of ViacomCBS Inc. (NASDAQ:VIAC) have changed -3.79%.
+Short interest in the company has seen 101.92 Million shares shorted with days to cover at 10.92.

 ViacomCBS Inc. (VIAC) estimates and forecasts